 Utilizing 3D printing technologies enables the structuring of ML objects composed of multimaterials that are localized in functional shapes.
-Figure S7 a, d presents, fully printed patterned green/orange ML square and hexagonal meshes (thickness around 1 mm) that emit light upon stretching (Fig. S7c, Movie S5), which were printed within 10 minutes.
-For a comparison, Jeong et al. have demonstrated the fabrication of multicolor-patterned devices using a complex multiple step process; the time required to fabricate the device was around 5 days.35 This device could emit a light pattern only if both an electric field and stretching are applied.
-35
+Fig. S7a and d (ESI†) present fully printed patterned green/orange ML square and hexagonal meshes (thickness around 1 mm) that emit light upon stretching (Fig. S7c and Movie S5, ESI†), which were printed within 10 minutes.
+For a comparison, Jeong et al. have demonstrated the fabrication of multicolor-patterned devices using a complex multiple step process; the time required for the fabrication of the device was around 5 days.35 This device could emit a light pattern only if both an electric field and stretching are applied.35